-We don't need to fully understand how this oneness is possible, we need to live trusting that it is so as Jesus has told us it is.
+Jesus tells us that the Spirit will lead us into truth - lead us into God, into faithful relationship with God, into people able to be faithful.
+The Spirit speaks with the authority of God because the Spirit is God.
+The Spirit comforts us and convicts us.
+The Spirit guides us, tells us the words to say and keeps us in relationship with God even when we don't have any words at all.
+Like the disciples, we don't need to fully understand how this oneness is possible, we need to live trusting that it is so as Jesus has told us it is.
 We can feel joy and encouragement even during tough times, times of sadness, and times of confusion.

+As we participate in the life of God - in this constant flow of perfect love, peace, and truth - Jesus instructs us to let these things overflow from the Spirit within us into the world around us.
 The future is open.
 It requires our discernment, our listening, watching for, and trusting that God will continue to reveal Godself through the Spirit of Truth.
-We, along with the eleven, can trust that the God Jesus has shown us is the God still at work for our illumination and strength to persist.
-The key will be to allow the voice of the shepherd to be heard above the voice of the world and to have the courage to act on the promptings of the Holy Spirit because the Holy Spirit will often be asking us to do things we do not want to do, things that may seem - at first - counterintuitive to our continuing as the body of Christ, the Church.
+We can trust that the God Jesus has shown us is the God still at work for us and in us and in the world.
+The key will be to allow the voice of the shepherd to be heard above the voice of the world and to have the courage to act on the promptings of the Holy Spirit because the Holy Spirit will often be asking us to do things we do not want to do, things that may seem - at first - counter-intuitive to our continuing as the body of Christ, the Church.